Nitinchoudhary11/autotrading_RP/README.md

-# autotrading_RP
+# autotrading_RESEARCH PAPER
-This section contains all research aper from basic to state of the ART.
+This section contains all research paper from basic to state of the ART.